 Results.

+The results.
+200 episodes.
+Then there's the actions that lead to the results.
 Us pushing record, us getting more guests, editing that's done, but if you look below the waterline, the things that you don't see, it's all those things that you talked about, the community of people, whether it's our staff.
 And you mentioned Steph, and Steph, I know you're going to be listening to this episode, and you're going to hear your name multiple times.

 I think we ought to name this episode Steph rocks, and she's the best.
 And so, when you reach out to us-